vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 Please, again we remind you to check the HEMlets [github repo](https://github.com/redrock303/HEMlets) and "Darknet: Open Source Neural Networks in C" [https://pjreddie.com/darknet/](Darknet: Open Source Neural Networks in C) where the weights come from.

 ## Architecture
-The following architechture must be followed:
+The following architecture must be followed:

 - ckpt